michellepace/md-pretty/other-prompts/tailwind-refactor-goal.md

 With Tailwind, you skip this step and apply equivalent styles directly in the HTML using utility classes.
 This reduces context-switching between HTML and CSS files and keeps your styling closer to the markup.

-However, the documentation acknowledges that Tailwind isn’t meant to replace all CSS.
-For complex or unique styles (e.g., pseudo-elements or animations not covered by utilities), you can still write custom CSS, often using Tailwind’s `@apply` directive or plain CSS.
+However, the documentation acknowledges that Tailwind isn't meant to replace all CSS.
+For complex or unique styles (e.g., pseudo-elements or animations not covered by utilities), you can still write custom CSS, often using Tailwind's `@apply` directive or plain CSS.

 #### 3. Responsive Design with Modifiers
 Tailwind makes responsive design straightforward by using responsive modifiers.
 You can prefix utility classes with breakpoints like sm:, md:, lg:, or xl: to apply styles at specific screen sizes.